eshaiju/eshaiju.github.io/source/_posts/2017-05-08-graphql-server-nested-query-implemenation-example-in-ruby-on-rails.markdown

     <p>One of the main advantages of GraphQL is, we can create queries with a different combination of datasets which will avoid multiple requests to fetch required data, thereby eliminating overheads.
 In this post, I am discussing how we can create nested datasets in GraphQL.

     <br /> <br />
-    In the previous post, we I mentioned about Article model and query to fetch an article.
+    In the <a href="http://tech.eshaiju.in/blog/2017/05/06/a-graphql-server-implementation-ruby-on-rails/">previous post</a>, I mentioned about Article model and query to fetch an article.
 Here I'm going to fetch comments under the article.
 Assuming we have comments and user model with corresponding associations.</p>

     Now we need to add CommentType.
     {%codeblock app/graphql/types/comment_type.rb%}